Home remedies for cracked heels

 Cracked heels are also referred to as heel fissures, can range from a cosmetic issue to a painful problem, depending on its severity.
 Heel fissures or cracked heels occur when the skin on outer edge or bottom of heel become hard, flaky and dry.

-I think you will agree with me that sometimes the best ways to fix cracked heels or dry skin are with ingredients and oils that you can find in your own home.
+I think you will agree with me that sometimes the best ways to fix cracked heels are with ingredients and oils that you can find in your home.

 If you have mild heel fissures or small cracks on your heels, try using one of the items on our list of Home remedies for cracked heels.
 Most of the ingredients you can find in your home kitchen, local grocery store or naturopathic doctors office.

-If you are unsure of some of the ingredients or have never used them before, make sure you try a patch test or see the advice of a medical professional.
+If you are unsure of some of the ingredients or oils, make sure you try a patch test.
+You should also seek the advice of a medical professional.
 All oils should be added to a carrier oil.

 You can click on any of the links for convenient shopping.